-On the way to achieving the general goal you can have specific objectives.
+On the way to achieving the general objective you can have specific objectives (purposes).
 A specific objective is a planned state that will be achieved as a result of the implementation of certain activities.
-It should be consistent with the goal and contribute to its achievement.
+It should be consistent with the general objective and contribute to its achievement.